nikou36/FantasyFootballMicroservice/README.md

-# Fantasy Football Microservice
+# Fantasy Football Web App
-A microservice that handles fantasy fooball manager data.
-This service is intended to be used in conjunction with a larger web app I am developing.
+A microservice based web app that is being developed to archive the history of my past fantasy football leagues.

-# What project is this microservice for?
+# What project is this Web App for?
-This microservice is for a fantasy football web application I am currently developing.
 Since most popular fantasy football sites delete their old data with every start of a new season, it is difficult to relive your past acomplishments.
-The web application in development is indeded to be an archive of information from previous fantasy footbal seasons.
+The web application in development is intended to be an archive of information from previous fantasy football seasons.

-# What is this Service?
+# What does each microservice do?
-This microservice stricly handles manager data.
-Data persistance is handled via a mySQL database.
-This microservice connects to the database to access, update or delete data.
+The participants microservice gets, updates and inserts data about the league participants.
+The games service does the same for weekly game data.